 If you don’t already play Sara’h in class, check her out!
 She covers popular English songs in French, and her videos have all the words on the screen so kids can sing along.
 This is a catchy one that you might remember from the 80s, and it has also recently been redone in English, so kids will probably recognize the music.
 This is a real feel-good song!

 I love their songs!
 They are so catchy and older kids really love them.
 This song in particular is great, because there are so many verb tenses in the same song, so it’s great for reviewing with more advanced students.
 You’ll see the imparfait and the passé composé, the present, the futur simple, and even a few present participles.

-This one was the favorite of my students the last time we had in-person school.
+This was one of the favorite French songs of my students the last time we had in-person school.
 It’s great for older kids, but even my 4th and 6th grade beginners were able to get the main idea of the song while watching the video, because our love for our cell phones is something all kids understand.

 This one is great for a lot of age groups.
 If you have watched any Kids United videos with your students, they will probably recognize some of the singers.
 I particularly love this song, because there are so many different singers and it’s just so pretty.
 This is a great one to use around Earth Day, but if you do any environmentally-themed units, this one is a great fit.